campisano/cpp_tdd_2048_game/README.md

 # Test Specs

-1) there is a board, board is divided in 16 squares, (four-by-four)
+1) there is a board
+    - board is divided in 16 squares (four-by-four)
+0) there are numbers, a number has a value